 The Medieval Studies Doctoral Program strongly recommends that a 'pre-defense' be held once the dissertation is complete and approved by the supervisor.
-It is also suggested that doctoral students pursuing a Hungarian doctoral degree combine it with the Rigorosum.
-Doctoral students should submit their dissertation to the Doctoral Coordinator at least one month prior to the proposed date of the pre-defense.
+Doctoral students should submit their dissertation to the Doctoral Coordinator at least one month prior to the proposed date of the predefense.
 During the pre-defense, the dissertation will be discussed the same way as during a doctoral defense.
 The purpose is to give the doctoral student a last round of valuable, constructive criticism and feedback s/he needs to incorporate in the dissertation.
-The advance preparations for the pre-defense should be carried out by the principal supervisor who will also check whether the GPA of the doctoral student reaches the minimum required 3.3 average.
-In cases where the GPA falls below the required level but the expectation is that the dissertation will be of high quality the Doctoral committee must consult with the UDC.
+The advance preparations for the predefense should be carried out by the principal supervisor who will also check whether the GPA of the doctoral student reaches the minimum required 3.3 average.
+In cases where the GPA falls below the required level, but the expectation is that the dissertation will be of high quality, the Doctoral Committee must consult with the UDC.